HACKSSENTIAL RULES ~ CHAPTER VI

 VI.2 Ranged

 The target can defend only by dodging and if he has a shield its modifier applies as well (the same formula of melee dodge applies).
-No defense is allowed with weapons unless specifically stated in the weapon description.
+No defense is allowed with ranged weapons unless specifically stated in the weapon description.

 VI.3 Combat actions

-• Hit silently: a character with the ES Workmanship Vile Arts is able to attack without noise; this implies that the melee or ranged attack will not make any noise.
+• Hit silently: A character with the ES Workmanship Vile Arts is able to attack without noise; this implies that the melee or ranged attack will not make any noise.
 Before the attack, the character must succeed an ARCT on ES Workmanship Vile Arts (the threshold is defined by the GM): if both check and attack are successful, no one can hear noises from that action.

 Next chapter